wp-plugins/equivalent-mobile-redirect/readme.txt

 3. Next search for Equivalent Mobile Redirect and click the install button.
 4. Locate the "EMR Redirect" settings menu
 5. Enable mobile redirect by checking the enable checkbox.
-6. Enable Homepage redirect by checking the enbale checkbox and enter the corrosponding mobile site URL (ex. http://example.com).
+6. Enable Homepage redirect by checking the enable checkbox and entering the corrosponding mobile site URL (ex. http://example.com).
 7. Fill in the full site page title (ex.
 About) and the equivalent mobile site URL (ex. http://example.com) you would like to redirect the mobile visitors to.
 8. Select "Save Options".